 The Bridgeton Area Rocket Club (BARC), located in Southern New Jersey, is a chartered section (#775) of the National Association of Rocketry (NAR).

-While we have an exceptional HPR launch site (open, flat, no trees), our club has limited rail resources.
-Presently BARC has 3 1010 & one 1515 launch rails to fill the 8 possible pad positions.
+While we have an exceptional HPR launch site (open, flat, no trees), our club has limited rail resources – three 1010 & one 1515 rail to fill the 8 possible pad positions.
 We invite launch day attendees who may have a personal launch rail to bring it.
 Otherwise, there may be a waiting line.